ASPRINworld:

 Roger Holdsworth was a secondary school teacher for many years, teaching in the areas of Physics and Mathematics.
 In the 1970s he was involved in several innovative educational programs: an early cross-age tutoring program (paying students to teach other students), a multilingual student-run community newspaper and radio program (Ascolta), an alternative school (Lynall Hall), an alternative Year 12 program (STC: Schools Year Twelve and Tertiary Entrance Certificate) and so on.
 As a consequence, he began publishing Connect to share these stories and to encourage others to document and share their own experiences.

-He was subsequently a curriculum consultant (with the Participation and Equity Program: PEP), then worked in the community youth sector (with the Youth Affairs Council of Victoria: YACVic) and for the Poverty Campaign (with VCOSS) before joining the Australian Youth Research Centre (YRC) (The University of Melbourne) in 1990.
+He was subsequently a curriculum consultant (with the Participation and Equity Program: PEP), then worked in the community youth sector (with the Youth Affairs Council of Victoria: YACVic) and for the Poverty Campaign (with VCOSS) before joining the Australian Youth Research Centre (YRC) (at The University of Melbourne) in 1990.
 He was Manager there for many years, writing or assisting in the writing of many reports, as well as carrying out many research programs.

 Roger 'retired' in 2004, but 'failed' at this, so continues to work as a consultant with various schools.
-He maintain a strong and passionate commitment to real roles of value for young people in schools.
+He maintains a strong and passionate commitment to real roles of value for young people in schools.

 As part of that, he works with the VicSRC - the umbrella body of Student Representative Councils - as part of its Supporters Group.